Release Notes

 - At this time, you cannot preview data using the cluster manager configured for the pipeline when the pipeline includes Delta Lake, Hive, or MapR Hive stages.
 Pipelines containing Hive and MapR Hive stages can produce results, but use the metastore URI in the Hive configuration file, ignoring the optional Metastore URI stage property.

-- Starting a
+- Starting a cluster pipeline multiple times,

-cluster pipeline multiple times, in quick succession, can cause the pipeline to
+in quick succession, can cause the pipeline to hang with the following error:

 Transformer Spark app is already running.
 Waiting for callback...